SatyaK-0/MatCreatioNN/README.md

 <H2 id="trained-models">Trained Models</H2>
 <p>
-This repository contains pre-trained neural-network models for all MOF-related predictions performed in the MOFCreatioNN framework, including:
+This repository contains pre-trained neural-network models for all MOF-related predictions performed in the MatCreatioNN framework, including:
 </p>

 <ul>